alan-if/alan-docs/manual/README.md

         + [x] Convert them to example blocks (`[EXAMPLE,role="gametranscript"]`).
     + [x] Fix notes (as Admonition notes).
     + [ ] Fix tables.
+- [ ] Global styles fixing:
+    + [x] Style as inline-code keywords and code snippets within paragraphs, admonitons, etc. — eccept headings and tables (tables will be dealt with separately).
 - [ ] Typography cleanup:
     + [x] Delete all non-breaking hyphens.
     + [ ] Decide how to handle: